 Reports on the various “warnings” involving shilajit are inconsistent.
 However, it’s important to recognize a few possible issues regarding this substance.
 First of all, the two well-known possible drawbacks include the presence of heavy metals and the ability of large doses to adversely affect blood pressure.
 If you’re at risk for heavy metal exposure or abnormally low blood pressure, you should be cautious when taking it.

-As I mentioned previously, it’s also very important to get this substance from a trusted source.
+It’s also very important to get this substance from a trusted source.
 Unfiltered shilajit may contain certain dangerous fungi, and this is part of where the problems with heavy metals come in.

 - Shilajit comes from mountain crevices in the Himalayan and Tibet Mountains and resembles a tar-like substance, ranging in color from yellowish-brown to black (black being considered most nutritionally valuable).